jfnavarro/st_viewer/README.md

 The ST Viewer is cross platform which means that it can be built and run in MAC, UNIX and WINDOWS PCs.
-The ST viewer allows to interact with the data dynamically.
+The ST viewer allows to interact with the data in real time.
 Users can see where specific genes are expressed and how expressed they are.
 It has different threshold options and many visualization options.
 It also allows to select areas of the tissue to obtain gene patterns to later do DEA or cell classification.

-The ST viewer uses the data generated with the ST Pipeline (link), a pair of tissue images and an alignment matrix (to convert array coordinates to image pixel coordinates).
+The ST viewer uses the data generated with the ST Pipeline https://github.com/SpatialTranscriptomicsResearch/st_pipeline, a tissue HE image and an alignment matrix (to convert array coordinates to image pixel coordinates in case the coordinates in input data are not converted already).

+Currently the ST Viewer works with the deprecated JSON format for the ST data.
+The ST Pipeline generates the data in form of a matrix of counts and the next release of the ST Viewer will work with this format.
+If you want to convert the matrix of counts to a JSON file you can use the script matrix_to_json.py in the ST Analysis package https://github.com/SpatialTranscriptomicsResearch/st_analysis

+If you want to load a dataset you can go to the "Datasets view" and click in the button "Import dataset" then a dialog form will be shown where you can load the ST data, the image/s and the alignment matrix.
+After that you can just double click in the dataset to open it.
+(more detailed information about this in the manual).

-The ST viewer can access datasets stored in a database trough the ST API (link here) or imported locally with the option "Import dataset" in the Datasets windows (more detailed information about this in the manual).
+Alternatively, the ST viewer can access datasets stored in a database trough the ST API https://github.com/SpatialTranscriptomicsResearch/st_api
+For that you must have the database server and the RESFull API server up and running and properly configured and also update the configuration file of the ST Viwer (stviewer.conf) to the correct network settings.
+In this case the ST Viewer will require you to log in with your user credentials and the datasets that you have access to will automatically be downloaded in the "Datasets view".
+(More information about this will be added to the manual soon).

 You can use our public datasets hosted in http://www.spatialtranscriptomicsresearch.org/ if you want to try the ST Viewer.

-If you want the ST Viewer to connect and use the data stored in a database trough the ST API you must configure and deploy the ST API, the ST ADMIN and a database.
-You must then include the server credentials in the configuration file "stviewer.conf".
-(More information about this will be added to the manual soon).

 ## Authors
 Read AUTHORS file